Head Men’s Basketball Coach

 Through his work with TIBBS, Wilber, a Dell Rapids High School graduate, developed connections with high school basketball players from around South Dakota and the Midwest.
 He also directed summer camps and satellite camps with TIBBS.

 Prior to his work at TIBBS, Wilber was an assistant coach at South Dakota State University for two seasons and the University of Sioux Falls for one season.
 At SDSU, Wilber was an assistant for head coach Scott Nagy during the Jackrabbits’ transition from NCAA Division II to NCAA Division I from 2004-06.
 He assisted with recruiting both on and off campus, practice planning, scouting, game management, film exchange and off-season workouts.
 He also assisted with budget management and game scheduling, and he served as the team’s academic and travel coordinator.

 Wilber worked under former DWU coach Shane Murphy for one season at USF in the 2003-04 season.
 He helped Murphy with recruiting and NAIA compliance guidelines.
 He also had a hand in practice planning, scouting, game management, budget coordination and film exchange and served as the junior varsity coach.

 Wilber got his start in coaching at Augustana College, his alma mater.
 He was a student assistant from 2002-03 for coach Perry Ford and helped with recruiting, scouting, film exchange and practice planning.
 He played for the Vikings from 1997-2002 and was a two-year starter.
 He joined the team as a walk-on, but earned a scholarship his junior and senior seasons and finished in the top 10 in career 3-pointers made.
 He earned academic all-conference honorable mention honors in 2001.
 Wilber was also a four-year starter for the Augustana baseball team and he played infield, outfield and pitcher throughout his career.

-Wilber and his wife, Lindsay – who was hired in January as the head volleyball coach at DWU – have four children: twins Benjamin and AJ, 7; Nathan, 5 and Tyson, 1.
+Wilber and his wife, Lindsay – who is entering her second season as the DWU head volleyball coach – have four children: twins Benjamin and AJ, 7; Nathan, 5 and Tyson, 1.
 They live in Mitchell.